Testing Conditional Independence in Supervised Learning Algorithms: Experiments

 We train a series of lasso regressions \citep{Tibshirani1996} on the data using the original design matrix and $10$-fold cross-validation to calculate the CPI, and the expanded $n \times 2p$ design matrix for the knockoff filter.
 VI for the latter was estimated using the difference statistic originally proposed by \citet{barber2015}:

 where $\hat{\beta}_j$ and $\hat{\beta}_{j+p}$ represent the coefficients associated with a feature and its knockoff, respectively, at some fixed value of the Lagrange multiplier $\lambda$.
-Variables are selected based on the ATT method described in Section~\ref{sec:ko}.
+Variables are selected based on the ATT method described in Sect.~\ref{sec:ko}.
 We tune $\lambda$ via 10-fold cross-validation, per the default settings of the \texttt{glmnet} package \citep{Friedman2010}.
 Power and FDR are averaged over $10,000$ iterations for each combination of effect size and autocorrelation coefficient.
+FDR is estimated via the ATT procedure for the knockoff filter and via the Benjamini-Hochberg \citet{Benjamini1995} algorithm for the CPI.

 The CPI is more powerful than the original knockoff filter for all effect sizes at $\rho = 0$, but less powerful for high autocorrelation of $\rho > 0.5$ (see Fig.~\ref{fig:kovscpi}).
 Both methods generally control the FDR at the target rate of 10\%.
 The only exceptions are under small effect sizes, where the knockoff filter shows slightly inflated errors.
+Similar results for $p = 2000$ are included in the supplement.

 Note that in addition to being a more powerful test under most conditions, the CPI has other important advantages over the ATT.
 Whereas the latter can only be applied to algorithms with inbuilt feature scoring statistics, the former requires nothing more than a valid loss function.
 Whereas the ATT struggles to select important variables in low-dimensional settings, the CPI imposes no dimensionality restraints.
 Finally, the CPI is more informative, insomuch as it provides feature-level $p$-values and confidence (or credible) intervals.